MercuryTechnologies/ghciwatch/CONTRIBUTING.md

 To enter the development environment, run `nix develop`, which should build the depencies you need (GHC, etc.).

-To run the test suite, run `cargo test`.
+To run the test suite, run `cargo nextest`.